-Optical Characterisation facility
+Optical characterisation facility

-The ATI’s Optical Characterisation facility offers a number of modern techniques for material characterisation in a dedicated measurement laboratory environment.
+Our optical characterisation facility offers a number of modern techniques for material characterisation in a dedicated measurement laboratory environment.

-This can be used to probe the chemical, topographical and morphological characteristics of any material or device.
+The facility can be used to probe the chemical, topographical and morphological characteristics of any material or device.
 All the equipment in the facility is supported by expert-user level technical staff.

-The facility features a Cary 5000 UV-Vis-NIR spectrophotometer that is capable of measuring transmission or absorption spectra of solid or liquid samples from 175nm to 3300nm with a resolution of up to 0.2 Angstroms, as well as reflectance spectra of solid materials from 300nm to 1800nm.
+It features a Cary 5000 UV-Vis-NIR spectrophotometer that is capable of measuring transmission or absorption spectra of solid or liquid samples from 175nm to 3300nm with a resolution of up to 0.2 Angstroms, as well as reflectance spectra of solid materials from 300nm to 1800nm.

-The facility also includes a Renishaw Microraman capable of performing Raman spectroscopic measurements on sample areas one micron in size.
+It also includes a Renishaw Microraman capable of performing Raman spectroscopic measurements on sample areas one micron in size.
 The Microraman is equipped with two measurement laser wavelengths; 514nm and 782nm, making this configuration particularly ideal for the study of carbon nanomaterials, including nanotubes and graphene.

 Also available in the laboratory is a Varian 660 FTIR spectrometer.
 Equipped with a Caesium Iodide beam splitter and DLaTGS detector, it is capable of measuring transmission and absorption spectra of solid materials from 6000 cm-1 to 225 cm-1, as well as Attenuated Total Reflectance (ATR) spectra of solid or liquid samples from 6000 cm-1 to 525 cm-1.

-The Optical Characterisation facility is home to a Cary Eclipse Fluorescence spectrometer.
+We have a Cary Eclipse Fluorescence spectrometer.
 The Cary Eclipse is capable of measuring fluorescence of liquid samples between 190nm and 1100nm.

-Finally, we recently purchased a state-of-the-art Keyence VHX-500 Digital Microscope, giving us the ability to take high resolution HDR digital images, as well as providing 3D modelling and imaging functionality up to a magnification of x1000.
+Finally, we have a state-of-the-art Keyence VHX-500 Digital Microscope, giving us the ability to take high resolution HDR digital images, as well as providing 3D modelling and imaging functionality up to a magnification of x1000.
 With this microscope, we can 3D image microstructures, producing measurable 3D model, as well as probe sample topography and surface morphology.